AlexJBustillos/plantparenthood/README.md

 # Plant Parenthood
 Become a better plant parent.
 Plant Parenthood is a database of over 200+ common indoor houseplants.
 Sign up to easily track plants you own and have quick access to their care information.

+## Requirements
+* Build a full stack Node app with at least 2 models.
+* Include sign up/log in functionality, with hashed passwords and an authorization flow.
+* Incorporate at least one API.
+* Have complete RESTful routes with `GET`, `POST`, `PUT`, and `DELETE`.
+* Utilize an ORM to create a database table structure and interact with your relationally-stored data.
+* Include wireframes designed during the planning process.
+* Have semantically clean HTML and CSS.
+* Be deployed online and accessible to the public.

 ## Technologies Used
 * Node/Express
   * Key modules:
     * Cheerio - Plant data scraping from 2 different sources
     * Passport / Bcrypt - Authentication and password hashing
-    * Cloudinary / Multer - Profile photo uploading
+    * Cloudinary / Multer - Profile photo uploading through Cloudinary API
 * PostgreSQL
 * Sequelize
 * jQuery
 * Semantic UI

-## Requirements

 ## User Stories
 The target user for this app is the growing number of indoor houseplant enthusiasts.
 These are not master gardeners, they are people who enjoy adding greenery to their space but may not know all the ins and outs of plant care.